 Both the Amex Platinum and Chase Sapphire Reserve offer annual travel credits.
 The Chase Sapphire Reserve offers a $300 travel credit each year.

 This credit is quite valuable since it can be used on just about anything that codes as “travel.”
-That means it's quite easy to redeem, and there's a relatively little chance of “breakage” (where you don't use the full value of your available credit).
+That means it's quite easy to redeem, and there's relatively little chance of “breakage” (where you don't use the full value of your available credit).

 Enrollment is required for select Amex benefits.